NEW Retirement Rules: 15 Guidelines for Financial Security in a Brave New World

 While it is great that you are living longer, your expanded lifespan means that you need more money for retirement:

-- Your retirement savings will need to last longer
+- Retirement savings will need to last longer

 - Your overall health-related costs will be higher now than ever before